rchntrl/blizzgame/README.md

 ## Actual license

-This module is published under BSD 2-clause license, although these are not in the actual classes, the license does apply:
+This project is published under BSD 2-clause license, although these are not in the actual classes, the license does apply:

 http://www.opensource.org/licenses/BSD-2-Clause